Hong Kong Goes Carbon NeutralVIEW EVENT DETAILS

 With Hong Kong Secretary for the Environment, Wong Kam-sing

 On Monday, October 25, 2021 from 5:00 p.m. - 6:00 p.m.
 Pacific, Asia Society Northern California will host a virtual program on Hong Kong Goes Carbon Neutral with Hong Kong Secretary for the Environment, Mr. Wong Kam-sing moderated by Patrick Suckling, non-resident Senior Fellow of the Asia Society Policy Institute (ASPI).
 This program is sponsored by the Hong Kong Economic & Trade Office, San Francisco.

 Secretary Wong will discuss Hong Kong’s pathway towards carbon neutrality.
 In November 2020, the Hong Kong Special Administrative Region Government announced the target to strive to achieve carbon neutrality before 2050.
 To this end, Hong Kong’s Climate Action Plan is being updated and will include more proactive decarbonisation strategies and measures.
-To support the decarbonisation journey, the Government has launched the Waste Blueprint for Hong Kong 2035, Hong Kong Roadmap on Popularisation of Electric Vehicles, and Clean Air Plan for Hong Kong 2035.
+To support the decarbonisation journey, the Government has launched the Waste Blueprint for Hong Kong 2035, Hong Kong Roadmap on Popularisation of Electric Vehicles, Clean Air Plan for Hong Kong 2035, and Hong Kong's Climate Action Plan 2050.
 Secretary Wong will discuss these updates and the business opportunities arising from the decarbonization plans.

 This program is complimentary and open to the global community.